sddion/quil/app/README.md

 # Quil Mobile App

-React Native (Expo) app for configuring the Quil robot via Bluetooth Low Energy (BLE).
+React Native (Expo) app for configuring the Quil robot via WiFi.

 ## Purpose

-This app connects to Quil over BLE to:
+This app connects to Quil over WiFi to:

 - Configure WiFi credentials
 - Set timezone and location